nichotieno/echosphere/README.md

 -   **Detailed Post View:** Click on a post to see its full content and comments.
 -   **Commenting System:** Users can add comments to posts.
 -   **Real-Time Private Chat:** A one-on-one chat interface between users.
+-   **AI Smart Replies:** In the chat interface, users can get AI-generated suggestions for replies based on the conversation history.
 -   **Responsive Design:** A seamless experience across desktop and mobile devices.

 ## Tech Stack